Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Extras.md

 Click this button to create an import/export definition.
 The *New import/export definition* window is displayed, see [New import/export definition](#new-importexport-definition).

 - [EDIT]
 Click this button to rename an import/export definition.
-The *Rename import/export definition* is displayed, see [Rename import/export definition](#rename-importexport-definition).
+The *Rename import/export definition* window is displayed, see [Rename import/export definition](#rename-importexport-definition).

 - [DELETE]
 Click this button to delete an import/export definition.
 A confirmation window is displayed.